- numpy.fmin(x1, x2, /, out=None, *, where=True, casting='same_kind', order='K', dtype=None, subok=True[, signature, extobj]) = <ufunc 'fmin'>#

 Element-wise minimum of array elements.

 Compare two arrays and returns a new array containing the element-wise minima.
 If one of the elements being compared is a NaN, then the non-nan element is returned.
 If both elements are NaNs then the first is returned.
 The latter distinction is important for complex NaNs, which are defined as at least one of the real or imaginary parts being a NaN.
 The net effect is that NaNs are ignored when possible.

 The arrays holding the elements to be compared.
-They must have the same shape.
+If

 A location into which the result is stored.
 If provided, it must have a shape that the inputs broadcast to.
 If not provided or None, a freshly-allocated array is returned.
 A tuple (possible only as a keyword argument) must have length equal to the number of outputs.